 final restraining orders never expire in new jersey

-Final Restraining Orders (FRO) are no joke.
+Final Restraining Orders Hearings are no joke.

 Unfortunately, they try to retain us when it is too late.

-Once they get a Temporary Restraining Order, they go to court alone for their Final Restraining Order hearing.
+All too often when a person gets a Temporary Restraining Order, they go to court alone for their Final Restraining Order hearing.

 Sadly, when they learn that they cannot see their children, they call us.